 8 Australians die by Suicide Every Single Day.
 What can you do to Help?

-What should our next steps be?
+What should the next steps be?

-Talk to them in confidence – ask if they’re ok, start the conversation, and assure them that the conversation is in confidence (for Doctors that is within the limits of our professional bounds).
-Try to find out what is going on, if they are willing to share with you.
+Have an empathic approach – start the conversation by asking if they’re ok and assure them that the conversation is in confidence (for doctors that is within the limits of professional bounds).
+Try to find out what is going on if they are willing to share with you.
 This may take more than one conversation.

-If the person you are concerned about is in denial, perhaps flag it with someone else close to that person, to see if they have also noticed the changes you have or whether they have had any concerns.
+If the person you are concerned about is in denial, perhaps flag it with someone else close to that person to see if they have also noticed the changes you have or whether they have had any concerns.

 4 Steps to start a conversation that matters

 R U OK? offers great tips on how to start a conversation with someone you’re worried about.
 Ask R U Ok?
 Listen without judgement.
 Encourage action.
 Check in with them again – stay in touch.

 Fortunately, there are many sources that you can seek help from, such as:

 Mental health wellness is a number one concern in the medical industry, with first responders and medical staff seeing and dealing with stressful and traumatising situations on a regular basis.
 Not only that, but the long hours, training programs and pressure on doctors, all have a massive impact on their mental wellbeing.